Agnes McConlogue Ferro, PT, DPT

 Board Certified Pediatric Clinical Specialist

 In 1998, the National Dance Institute (NDI) offered Agnes an opportunity to combine her love of dance with her love for children by starting an inclusionary dance program in a NYC school.
 She was honored to receive the Teacher of the Year award in 2000.
 Her relationship has continued with NDI and she is the Co-creator/Director of the DREAM Project (Dancers Realize Excellence through Arts and Movement): an inclusion-based movement program focusing on collaboration and participation.
-This collaboration involves Stony Brook University PT students who volunteer during the DREAM project’s week long summer camp.
+This collaboration involves Stony Brook University PT students who volunteer during the DREAM project’s week long camp, currently offered annually in February and August.
 Agnes was honored to present her poster entitled, “Dancers Realize Excellence through Arts and Movement (DREAM): An inclusive dance program to promote participation in children with developmental disabilities,” at the APTA IV STEP conference in July, 2016.

 Agnes’ initial interest in research has been analysis of physical therapy goal-writing in the school setting.
 This work has been funded through a grant by the New York Physical Therapy Association and was published in the text, Physical and Occupational Therapy in Pediatrics in 2009.
 Agnes has also authored the chapter, “Documentation in Pediatrics” in Documentation for Rehabilitation: A Guide to Clinical Decision Making, by Quinn & Gordon.

 Agnes, in collaboration with Dr. Lori Quinn from Teachers College, Columbia University, is in the data analysis phase of two IRB approved studies: